Spatially-Enhanced Temporal Fusion Transformer: Interpretable Multi-Output Prediction for Parametric Dynamical Systems with Time-Varying Inputs: Acknowledgments

 \section{Acknowledgments}

-We thank Dr. Tanja Vidakovic-Koch and Ms. Tamara Mili\v{c}i\'{c} from Max Planck Institute for Dynamics of Complex Technical Systems, Germany for providing us with the Ferrocyanide oxidation reaction model.
-This research is partly supported by the International Max Planck Research School for Advanced Methods in Process and Systems Engineering (IMPRS ProEng), Magdeburg, Germany.
+We thank Dr. Tanja Vidakovic-Koch and Dr. Tamara Mili\v{c}i\'{c} from Max Planck Institute for Dynamics of Complex Technical Systems, Germany for providing the coupled electrochemical kinetics and diffusion model.
+This research was partly supported by the International Max Planck Research School for Advanced Methods in Process and Systems Engineering (IMPRS ProEng), Magdeburg, Germany.